-lowa City Transit, Coralville Transit, and University of Iowa Cambus have completed their PTASPs and have submitted them to MPOJC.
-The Transportation Technical Advisory Committee (TTAC) unanimously recommended adopting the local transit agency safety performance targets.
-Staff also recommends adopting the local transit agency safety performance measures and targets (attached).
+lowa City Transit, Coralville Transit, and University of lowa Cambus have completed their PTASPs and have submitted them to MPOJC.
+Staff recommends adopting the local transit agency safety performance measures and targets (attached).

-Please be prepared to consider the adoption of Public Transportation Agency Safety Plan performance measures and targets.
+Please be prepared to consider a recommendation regarding the adoption of Public Transportation Agency Safety Plan performance measures and targets.